-‘BBC Dad’ Robert Kelly reflects on viral interview six years later
+‘BBC Dad’ shares photo with children as he reflects on viral interview years later

 The interview instantly went viral as viewers declared it possibly the best video of the year.

-Six years later, Kelly has recognised the anniversary of the hilarious interview on Twitter.
 “Today’s the sixth anniversary of the BBC Dad video,” he tweeted on 9 March 2023.
 The father of two quote-tweeted a 2022 thread from last year’s anniversary of the “BBC Dad” video, in which he gave updates about his now-10-year-old daughter Marion and seven-year-old son James.

 “Thanks for all the kind sentiments over the years about our family,” he added.